Follow Me (Amanda Lear song)

 "Follow Me" is a song by French singer Amanda Lear released in 1978 by Ariola Records as the lead single from her second album, Sweet Revenge.
-The song went on to become a multi-million-selling chart success in Continental Europe and remains one of Amanda Lear's trademark hits.
+The song went on to become a multi-million-selling chart success in Continental Europe and remains one of her trademark hits.

 Song information

 The lyrics of the song were written by Lear herself, who contributed words to every track on Sweet Revenge, and the music was composed by Anthony Monn, her long-time producer and collaborator.
-Musically, "Follow Me" showcased mainstream disco sound, which in the second half of the 1970s was at the peak of its popularity, however, with symphonic elements, and inspired by the innovatory work of German band Kraftwerk.
-Lyrically, the song tells about seduction as the first track in conceptual suite on side A, which tells a story about a girl tempted by Devil.
+Musically, "Follow Me" showcased a mainstream disco sound, which in the second half of the 1970s was at the peak of its popularity, however, with symphonic elements, and inspired by the innovatory work of German band Kraftwerk.
+Lyrically, the song tells about seduction as the first track in conceptual suite on side A, which tells a story about a girl tempted by the Devil.
 The suite is concluded with an alternative version of the song, billed as "Follow Me (Reprise)", which contains different lyrics and sees the girl reject the Devil's offers.
 The 10-minute Wally MacDonald remix of the song was released in Canada, which in fact was a medley of the original version and the reprise.

 "Follow Me" was released as the first single from Amanda's second album, Sweet Revenge, in the spring of 1978.
 In most countries, the B-side of the single was "Mother, Look What They've Done to Me".
 The only exception to this in Europe was Spain, with "Run Baby Run" on side B, although the song would also be released as a separate A-side in selected territories.
 In Canada, the B-side was "Enigma (Give a Bit of Mmh to Me)", later released as a single in its own right in Europe.

 The song was a major commercial success, reaching the top 10 in no less than six European countries.
 In Germany, it was the sixth biggest-selling single of 1978, and in Belgium – the second, only behind John Travolta and Olivia Newton-John's "You're the One That I Want".
-It remains Amanda's signature song and arguably her biggest hit to date, having sold in several million copies worldwide.
+It remains Amanda's signature song and arguably her biggest hit to date, having sold several million copies worldwide.
 The singer performed the track in numerous television shows across Europe as well as in the erotic Italian documentary film Follie di notte (1978) in which she appeared as the hostess.
 The song was also featured in the film Dallas Buyers Club (2013).